 Larger payments require more confirmations.
 For example, if your transaction is less than $1000 one confirmation will be enough, while larger transactions may require up to six.

 The network also needs miners as they secure the blockchain.
 More miners — the more decentralized the network.
 This makes the blockchain less vulnerable to attacks.

 The biggest disruption of the network may happen because of a so-called 51% attack.
 It can be done by a group of miners who control the majority of the network’s mining hash rate.

 Hash rate: measuring unit that indicates the computational power of the mining hardware.

 If the group of miners controls over 51% of the blockchain network hash rate they can cut off the recording of new blocks by limiting other miners from completing the transactions.
 The idea here is simple — the more decentralized the hash power of the network the more it is secure.

 The evolution of mining hardware

-Can you start mining with home desktop
+Can I start mining with my desktop?

 But is there even a point to individually farm Bitcoins?